pinodex/boardy-old/README.md

 ### Development status
 This software is not in active development.
 I only work on this in my spare time.
 Therefore, not recommended for production use.

-### Database Support
-Boardy uses the Laravel Illuminate Database component so it supports MySQL, Postgres, SQLite, and SQL Server but the default installation configuration allows only MySQL to be used.
-I will add an option to use other databases later.
-But for now, you can use other database by manually editing the configuration file.

 ### URL Rewriting
 ##### Apache